wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 as possible, having more than sufficient spare parts available.
 I had a spare laptop ready and started using that one whenever I needed or wanted to work outside.

-** The magical SD-card

-This is the moment to introduce you to my magical SD-card, which is another hardware upgrade that facilitates the use of old (but also new) laptops.
-Many people have their personal documents stored on their laptop's hard drive and then make backups to external storage media if all goes well.
-I do it the other way around.

 I have all my data on a 256 GB SD-card, which I can plug into any of the Thinkpads that I own.
 I then make monthly backups of the SD-card, which I store on an external storage medium, as well as regular backups of the documents that I am working on, which I